mgoellnitz/trackdown/README.md

 library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

+## UPDATE command for the commit hook

+*1.0*

+Add an update command so that the commit hook can be updated alongside the tool script to be in sync.

 ## SETUP tracking repository symmetrically

 *1.0*